 Seoul, South Korea – It was a scorching July day when I boarded a flight from Washington DC to Incheon, a port city west of Seoul.
 The plane was half full, with every passenger sprawled across three seats to keep their distance from others and flight attendants armed with protective gowns, masks and goggles.

 A series of health checkpoints awaited me and other travellers at Incheon Airport.
 Body temperatures were screened, health questions were asked and multiple forms were filled out.
-Only after we downloaded the government-mandated were we led out of the airport and into designated buses or vans that would take us home or to government quarantine facilities.
+Only after we downloaded the government-mandated Self-Quarantine Safety Protection app were we led out of the airport and into designated buses or vans that would take us home or to government quarantine facilities.
 This app – which asks its users daily health questions and tracks their location using GPS – would place our personal information at the disposal of health authorities throughout the mandatory two-week quarantine period.
 Over the next 14 days, as well as having to verify my location through the app daily, I would also receive sporadic video calls and unannounced visits from the district office to check I had stayed home.

 Here, people recognise that giving up some privacy can prevent the need for widespread lockdowns

 All of this information plays an important role in tracking down potential coronavirus carriers who are reluctant to come forward for testing.
 For example, when an outbreak was detected in May at LGBTQ+ nightclubs and bars in Itaewon, central Seoul, tens of thousands of people were immediately approached and tested (anonymously upon request) using information obtained from mobile carriers.
-As a result, infections subsided at
+As a result, infections subsided at 277.

 Despite the system’s efficiency, concerns have been raised that the government’s sweeping tracking system could breach privacy and erode public trust.
-After the cluster of infections in Itaewon was followed by a homophobic backlash and forced outings, the local LGBTQ+ community has condemned the of people with Covid-19 – such as their age, gender, travel routes before testing positive and, in some cases, their occupation.
+After the cluster of infections in Itaewon was followed by a homophobic backlash and forced outings, the local LGBTQ+ community has condemned the practice of publicising intimate details of people with Covid-19 – such as their age, gender, travel routes before testing positive and, in some cases, their occupation.
 A petition was also filed in July with the Constitutional Court by Minbyun-Lawyers for a Democratic Society, People’s Solidarity for Participatory Democracy and other civic groups, to request a review on whether the massive collection of mobile phone data for contact tracing by authorities lacked reasonable legal grounds and therefore was a violation of constitutional rights.
 A judgement has yet to be made.

 However, widespread resistance to the government’s initiative was never ignited in South Korea.
-Here, people recognise that giving up some privacy can prevent the need for widespread lockdowns. show most South Koreans think the need for a rapid response to the virus outweighs the protection of individual rights during this time of public health emergency.
+Here, people recognise that giving up some privacy can prevent the need for widespread lockdowns.
+Opinion polls show most South Koreans think the need for a rapid response to the virus outweighs the protection of individual rights during this time of public health emergency.
 Polls even show the majority support the government filing indemnity suits against those who cause the virus’ spread, obstruct epidemiological investigations or violate quarantine measures.
-To date, close to have been investigated.
+To date, close to 1,900 people have been investigated.

 The lack of resistance may be in large part due to the country’s collectivist culture, one that stems from traditional Confucian ideologies in which the common good is prioritised over individual rights.
 Koreans tend to avoid direct confrontation and criticism, if at all possible, and stay loyal to their group to maintain harmony.